joewalker/gcli/docs/writing-commands.md

               ]
             }

-* Deferred type.
-It is generally best to inherit from Deferred in order to provide a customization of this type.
+* Delegate type.
+It is generally best to inherit from Delegate in order to provide a customization of this type.
 See settingValue for an example.

 See below for more information.